RCSLT Conference 2025: 80 years and beyond

 We have also developed some social media graphics to help you to share information about the conference via your networks.
 Use #RCSLTConf2025 to help spread the word.
 If you have any questions, please email rsvp@rcslt.org.

-splose is the AI-powered practice management platform trusted by 20,000+ healthcare professionals globally.
-Their purpose-built solution frees clinicians from administrative tasks so they can focus on helping people.
-Splose continuously embrace AI and automation to give you more time for what matters most.
+splose are an AI-powered practice management platform trusted by 20,000+ healthcare professionals globally.
+Their purpose-built solution frees clinicians from administrative tasks so they can focus on helping people. splose continuously embrace AI and automation to give you more time for what matters most.

 Also joining us as exhibitors are: